wavefrontHQ/docs/pages/doc/aws_metrics_integration.md

 ### Wavefront Source Field

-Wavefront sets the value of the CloudWatch metric <a href="https://community.wavefront.com/docs/DOC-1031">source field</a> by service according to the following algorithm:
+Wavefront sets the value of the CloudWatch metric <a href="https://community.wavefront.com/docs/DOC-1031">source field</a> by service:

 -   **EC2** - the value of the **hostname**, **host**, or **name** [EC2 tags](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/Using_Tags.html), if the tags exist and you have an EC2 integration.
 Otherwise, the source is set to the Amazon instance ID.
--   **ELB** - the Amazon instance ID of the EC2 instance the load balancer is attached to.
+-   **EBS** - the Amazon instance ID of the EC2 instance the volume is attached to.
 -   All other services - the value of the *first* CloudWatch dimension.
 The supported dimensions appear at the bottom of the Amazon service metric documentation topic.
 For example, see [Amazon EC2 Dimensions](http://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/ec2-metricscollected.html#ec2-metric-dimensions).

 ### Wavefront Point Tags